peekler/Business-Intelligence-Demos/RelaciosAdatbazis-BI-rendszer/README.md

 group by [Host]
 ```

 Then let's ignore any data point that is outside the (mean + 2 * standard deviation) cutoff point.
-(We are not filtering only large values.
-Outliers, however, can be small values too.
-We ignore this for now.)

 The following query gives us the amount of requests and the average time for each host without the outlier data points.